Mid-Continent Railway Museum: Heritage railroad

 The museum operates a heritage railroad which offers passenger excursion trains on a 7 mi round trip.
 Trains leave from North Freedom, pass through the former mining community of La Rue, and turn around at a rock quarry, returning on the same route.
 The excursions take approximately one hour and operate daily from early June through Labor Day and most weekends in May, September, and October.
-Trains operate at a top speed of 39 knot, requiring approximately 12 minutes to travel the length of the rail line.
+Trains operate at a top speed of 15 mph, requiring approximately 12 minutes to travel the length of the rail line.
 Roughly 15 minutes are spent at the end of the line to move the locomotive to the opposite end of the train for the return trip to North Freedom.
 During the ride, a uniformed conductor punches passengers' tickets, shares railroad history, and answers questions.

 Special event trains are also offered several times throughout the year, including Autumn Color weekends in the fall, Pumpkin Special runs near Halloween, Santa Express Weekends at the end of November, and the Snow Train in February.
 During special events, additional ride options are frequently offered such as first class trains, dinner trains, and brunch trains which offer onboard food and beverage service and utilize cars which are more luxurious than the train cars typically used.

 For most of the museum's history, nearly all trains were pulled by steam locomotives although since February 2000, all trains have been pulled by diesel-electric locomotives pending the restoration or repair of the museum's steam locomotives.